Are you an adviser? Go to Unbiased Pro

 When the term of the lease expires, the property will belong to the landowner unless you can extend the lease.

-Here you can find out more about the differences between freehold and leasehold properties, and the things you need to be aware of if you buy your home leasehold.
+Find out more about the differences between freehold and leasehold properties, and the things you need to be aware of if you buy your home leasehold.

 What does leasehold mean?

 When you buy a property that is leasehold, you own it for a set length of time, which is the term of the lease.
+Once the term of the lease runs out, ownership of the property transfers to the person (or entity) that owns the land.

 It could be a good idea to extend your lease before looking to sell it to make sure you are getting the best possible price.